 Spirit Airlines plane slides off runway early Thursday morning

-BALTIMORE, Maryland - Passengers aboard a Spirit Airlines plane had a scare early Thursday morning as the plane landed at Baltimore/Washington International Thurgood Marshall Airport.
+BALTIMORE, Maryland - Passengers aboard a Spirit Airlines flight had a scare early Thursday (Dec.
+17) morning as the plane landed at Baltimore/Washington International Thurgood Marshall Airport.

 According to CNN, the plane suddenly skidded off the taxiway when its front wheel slid into a grassy area made slick by the recent winter storm.